intentor/llm-workbench/README.md

 ## Known issues

 1. The buttons in the screen are not always disabled during operations.
 Please be aware that clicking on different buttons during actions may lead to unintended consequences.
+2. The download of chat history may not work during first attempt.
-2. Complex Excel/.xlsx files may not be loadable due to format incompatibility with `openpyxl`.
+3. Complex Excel/.xlsx files may not be loadable due to format incompatibility with `openpyxl`.
-3. During replay, the scrolling may not be automatic.
+4. During replay, the scrolling may not be automatic.